braedongough/typescript-workshop/02-using-interfaces/lesson-notes.md

 )
 ```

-In the above example, by implementing our `User` interface, we've guaranteed that our UserProfile component will always receive the props firstName, lastName, and age.
-Since `getUserName` has implement the same interface, we can pass out props directly to the function without any complaints from Typescript.
+In the above example, by implementing our `Props` interface, we've guaranteed that our UserProfile component will always receive the props firstName, lastName, and age.

 ### Composing interfaces